 If you go through the painful period of acceptance and get up from the floor, I promise greater things are ahead.

-You’ll Never Find the Perfect Time Start
+5. You’ll Never Find the Perfect Start Time

 “The best time to plant a tree was 20 years ago.
 The second best time is now.” — Proverb

 I remember the first time I told my wife I wanted to start writing.